 Students who meet the graduation requirements set by the board prior to the end of their senior year may apply to the superintendent for early graduation.
 Students must apply at least one quarter prior to the completion of the graduation requirements.
-In order to graduate early, students must have the approval of the superintendent and principal and submit a written request to the Board of Directors for its approval.
+In order to graduate early, students must have the approval of the superintendent and principal and submit a written request to the Board of Directors prior to October 1st for its approval.